Our Utility Billing Clerk is Lissa Davies. For questions regarding your city utility bill, please contact Lissa at (801) 776-0970 or email@example.com

 - Sewer service for West Point City is provided by the North Davis Sewer District.
 For questions regarding sewer connections, please contact them at (801) 825-0712.

 - The Davis and Weber Basin Canal is in charge of your secondary water.
-They charge a connection fee to the City, which is passed on to you as a prorated fee throughout the entire year, in the amount of $21.41.
+They charge a connection fee to the City, which is passed on to you as a prorated fee throughout the entire year.
+The monthly charge is determined by your lot size, and can be found on our Fee Schedule.
 If you have any issues concerning your secondary water, i.e. water pressure, broken valves, etc., please contact the Davis and Weber Basin Canal.
-They can be reached at (801) 774-6373.
+They can be reached at (801) 774-6373, or by visiting www.davisweber.org.
 The Secondary Water charge is assessed monthly to each residence, whether or not the home is vacant.

 - Polluted storm water runoff is often transported to separate municipal storm sewer systems (MS4s) and ultimately discharged into local rivers and streams without treatment.
 EPA's Storm Water Phase II Rule establishes an MS4 storm water management program that is intended to improve the Nation's water ways by reducing the quantity of pollutants that storm water picks up and carries into storm sewer systems, during storm events.
 Phase II requires West Point City to implement a storm water management program as a means to control polluted discharges from these MS4s.
 The Storm Water Phase II Rule extends coverage of the NPDES storm water program to certain "small" MS4s, but takes a slightly different approach to how the storm water management program is developed and implemented.